Politte Elvins

-Politte Elvins (March 16, 1878 – January 14, 1943) was a U.S. Representative from Missouri's 13th congressional district.
+Politte Elvins (March 16, 1878 – January 14, 1943) was an American politician who served as the U.S. representative from Missouri's 13th congressional district between 1909 and 1911.

 Born in French Village.
 St. Francois County, Missouri, Elvins attended the public schools.
 He graduated from Carleton College, Farmington, Missouri, in 1897 and from the law department of the University of Missouri in 1899.
 He was admitted to the bar the same year and commenced practice in Elvins, Missouri.